deis/workflow/src/installing-workflow/index.md

 installation: if a component's dependencies are not yet available, that component will exit and Kubernetes will automatically restart it.

-Here, you can see that controller, builder and registry all took a few loops before there were able to start:
+Here, it can be seen that the controller, builder and registry all took a few loops before they were able to start:

 ```
 $ kubectl --namespace=deis get pods
 NAME                          READY     STATUS    RESTARTS   AGE